IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 has been proposed to resolve it;

-- relationship between a common discovery mechanisms applicable to access links, inter-domain IP links and cross-layer links and the UNI topology discover mechanism defined in {{?RFC9408}}: this gap has been identified in {{packet-topology-discovery}};
+- relationship between a common discovery mechanisms applicable to access links, inter-domain IP links and cross-technology Ethernet links and the UNI topology discover mechanism defined in {{?RFC9408}}: this gap has been identified in {{packet-topology-discovery}};